 James R. McNutt, Sr. founded Standard Change-Makers, Inc. in 1955 as an affiliate of the Nik-O-Lok Company, the world's largest manufacturer of coin-operated locks.
 Mr. McNutt's grandfather, Charles Van Cleave, founded Nik-O-Lok in 1910.
 Both companies operated out of the same facilities, headquartered in Indianapolis, Indiana.
-In 1965, Standard Change-Makers became a separate corporation, and eventually Nik-O-Lok became a division of Standard Change-Makers, Inc. Both companies are still in full operation, still family-owned and still a privately held corporation.
+In 1965, Standard Change-Makers became a separate corporation, and eventually Nik-O-Lok became a division of Standard Change-Makers, Inc. Both companies are still in full operation, and still a privately held corporation.

 The Early Years